Kitisplode/minecraftMod-golemFirstStone/README.md

-# Minecraft Mod - Golem: Firsts of Legend (Fabric)
+# Minecraft Mod - Golem: Firsts of Legend Version 0.0.4 (Fabric)

 ---

 **A simple mod to add the Golem Firsts from Minecraft Legends into Minecraft Java Edition.**

-Currently includes the First of Stone, the First of Oak, and the First of Brick.
+Currently contains all the Firsts, including the First of Stone, the First of Oak, the First of Brick, and the first of Diorite.

 ---